Daytona Beach Alimony Lawyer

 Helping Clients Secure Spousal Support in Volusia County

 Your marital settlement agreement or divorce decree encompasses many life-altering determinations regarding child custody, child support, asset division, and, of course, alimony.
 Any decisions or concessions you make during the negotiation process can have a significant impact on your overall financial stability.
 Plus, if you make less money than your spouse, you may struggle to adjust to your post-divorce life.
 Fortunately, the court can award you alimony, or “spousal support,” to help you adjust to your changes in circumstances.

 At Buckmaster & Ellzey, our Daytona Beach alimony lawyers can help you secure a spousal support order that safeguards your standard of living.
 Whether you’re negotiating the terms of a divorce settlement agreement or modifying an existing court order, our experienced legal team has the skills and legal resources to help you obtain a positive case result.

 Spousal support options are intended to help a lower-earning spouse transition to single life and a single income.
-Per Florida law, there are five types of alimony orders that can be issued by the court: temporary alimony, rehabilitative alimony, permanent alimony, and bridge-the-gap alimony.
+Per Florida law, there are three types of alimony orders that can be issued by the court: durational alimony, rehabilitative alimony, and bridge-the-gap alimony.
 Spousal support in Florida is calculated according to the receiving spouse’s needs and the paying spouse’s general ability to make payments.
-The paying spouse can provide spousal support in monthly installments or as a lumpsum amount.
+The paying spouse can provide spousal support in monthly installments or as a lump-sum amount.